CHOOSING A TATTOO ARTIST

 I am a versatile artist and enjoy tattooing in a variety of styles both in black and gray as well as intense color pieces.
 I am taking new clients and currently focusing on larger pieces.

 You can find me tattooing away both here at and at our sister shop, New Rose Tattoo in Southeast Portland.
+Stop by and say hello or call the shop for booking information.
 Thanks for looking!Email Me Instagram

 Dylan Framview gallery